MustafaBKLZ/PHP-IMAP-Connection-Class/README.md

-# PHP IMAP Connection Class
+# PHP IMAP Connection and Save Mails IMAP Folders Class

 ## TR
 PHP programlama dilini kullanarak IMAP E-Posta kutusuna bağlanmak için kullanılacak bir sınıftır.
+Ek olarak gönderdiğiniz mailleri IMAP klasörlerinizde saklayabilme işlemi eklenmiştir.
 Bu class zaman içinde geliştirilmeye devam edilecektir.
 Her türlü fikre açığım.
 * Şuan sadece YANDEX ile test edildi

 ## EN
 It is a class to be used to connect to an IMAP Email box using the PHP programming language.
+Additionally, the process of storing the e-mails you send in your IMAP folders has been added.
 This class will continue to be developed over time.
 I'm open to any ideas.
 * Currently only tested with YANDEX

 ## How To Use?